 September 6, 2022

 More than 300 million people are color blind worldwide.
 Statistically, men are at a much higher risk for color blindness — 1 in 12 men suffer from it, as opposed to just 1 in 200 women1.
 It’s a condition that can make daily tasks quite challenging, from reading traffic signals to identifying products or matching clothes.
-There are some mitigation strategies available, including special glasses or contact lenses, as well as smartphone apps that can help.
+A colorblind driver can compensate by wearing special glasses or contact lenses, as well as smartphone apps that can help.

 But what happens when you’re driving?
-Reading a navigation screen is difficult when you can’t see the colors on your display — which is why automotive engineers looked to Ansys simulation specifically for help interpreting what a color-blind person sees, then applying it to create a more user-friendly display for drivers with visual color deficiencies.
+It is legal for color blind people to drive in the United States as long as they can pass a drivers test, and being color blind does not inhibit most color blind people from driving.
+But reading a navigation screen is difficult when you can’t see the colors on your display — which is why automotive engineers looked to Ansys simulation specifically for help interpreting what a color-blind person sees, then applying it to create a more user-friendly display for drivers with visual color deficiencies.

 Have you ever wondered what it was like to be color blind, or what a color-blind person actually sees?
 For the color blind, the world isn’t always black and white; it’s about seeing colors differently.
 This difference in perception makes it more difficult to distinguish between certain colors.
 Red-green color blindness (the most common form) makes red indiscernible from green.
 Blue-yellow color blindness impacts the ability to distinguish between blue and green, or yellow and red.
 Monochromacy, or complete color blindness, is very rare, but is just what it sounds like: the inability to see color at all.